Project Background

 Research

-• Indonesian millennials want a seamless banking experience that allows them to transact easily across different payment methods.
+The insights revealed that our early adopter, urban millennials, want a seamless banking experience that allows them to transact easily across different payment methods.

 Design Strategy